 Below are suggested ways to reduce risk in your organization.
 The exact steps will vary based on your organization’s inherent risks and available resources.

+• Document everything.
 One method of limiting the information you keep is by creating an effective document retention and removal program.
-In fact, this speaks to a much larger point regarding strengthening security—document everything you possibly can.
+This speaks to a much larger point regarding strengthening security—document everything you possibly can.
 This eliminates friction, reduces confusion and provides something firm to stand on should you experience a breach.

 Monitoring Inherent Risks (Indefinitely)